gummyniki/filefetch/README.md

 cargo install filefetch
 ```

-*(btw make sure to have crates installed, it's the package manager for rust)*
+*(btw make sure to have cargo installed, it's the package manager for rust)*

 ## 🧪 Usage